Rationale and impact

 The committee agreed that women receiving regional anaesthesia should be offered oral morphine sulfate, as the evidence showed it to be effective.

 The evidence on pain relief for women after general anaesthesia was sparse, but the committee agreed that intravenous patient-controlled analgesia (PCA) using morphine should be offered as these women will likely have a higher level of pain.
+Monitoring requirements for women and people having PCA morphine now includes pulse oximeter oxygen saturation as this is one of the respiratory monitoring modalities used in conjunction with respiratory rate and sedation assessment.
 If PCA morphine is not acceptable to the woman, then oral morphine should be considered as a less invasive alternative.

-Some women will have contraindications to NSAIDs (for example, inflammatory bowel disease, gastric ulcer or pre-eclampsia), and will not get sufficient pain relief from paracetamol alone.
-Based on their experience, the committee suggested an alternative of dihydocodeine in addition to paracetamol, or co-dydramol, as these are also suitable for use while breastfeeding.
+Some women will have contraindications to NSAIDs (for example, inflammatory bowel disease, gastric ulcer or pre-eclampsia) and will not get sufficient pain relief from paracetamol alone.
+Based on their experience, the committee suggested an alternative of dihydrocodeine in addition to paracetamol, or co-dydramol, as these are also suitable for use while breastfeeding.

 Based on their knowledge and experience, the committee recommended that anti-emetics could be prescribed if needed for nausea and vomiting, and that laxatives should be considered for the prevention of constipation.

-The committee agreed that these recommendations would reinforce current practice.
+The committee agreed that the recommendations on postoperative pain management would reinforce current practice.
 However, there may be a reduction in the use of intravenous PCA opioids for pain management after caesarean birth, and an increase in the use of oral morphine.
 The committee agreed that the recommendations relating to dihydrocodeine and codeine‑containing medicines would provide greater clarity and increase safety.